Open Accessibility Menu

 • Breathing dry air

-Don’t hesitate to call your primary healthcare provider or UF Health Central Emergency & Urgent Care if you have any concerns.
+Don’t hesitate to call your primary healthcare provider or visit a UF Health Central Emergency & Urgent Care Center if you have any concerns.

 Our Emergency & Urgent Care Centers are open 24/7 to treat sore throats.